-One of the ways that we have found useful to identify the interactions that are relevant for defining a given activity or service module is to draw message sequence diagrams that characterise the interconnections required between the different parties.
-For instance, the message sequence diagram in Figure 6 depicts the workflow that is initiated by the initial request received by GETMORTGAGE from the customer CR.
+One of the ways that we have found useful for identifying the interactions that are relevant for defining a given activity or service module is to draw message sequence diagrams that characterise the interconnections required between the different parties.
+For instance, the message sequence diagram in Figure 5 concerns the workflow that is initiated by the initial request received by GETMORTGAGE from the customer CR.